Imperial City of Huế: Tả Vu (左廡, Left hall) & Hữu Vu (右廡, Right hall)

-Ta Vu and Huu Vu are were both built in the 18th year of Gia Long (1819) where two buildings were attached to Cần Chánh hall in the Forbidden City.
+Ta Vu and Huu Vu were both built in the 18th year of Gia Long (1819) where two buildings were attached to Cần Chánh hall in the Forbidden City.
 Tả Vu (左廡) is the building for civil mandarins, and Hữu Vu (右廡) is the building for military mandarins; this is where mandarins prepare rituals before holding court.
 Tả Vu was also used as office of Privy Council, hall of Final stage of imperial examinations (Thi Đình) and banquets were also held here.

 Built in the early 19th century, the both building were repaired many times under the Nguyen emperors.
 Especially under the reign of emperor Khải Định (in 1923), Ta Vu and Huu Vu were renovated with major changes in structure, materials, decoration forms.
 During the renovation process, although the construction technology was influenced by European style with the ceiling replaced with concrete and the floor tiled, the original structural shape was still retained.
 In particular, the walls and ceilings were decorated and painted in European style with motifs expressing traditional themes of the Hue royal court.

 The Privy Council was originally located in the Tả Vu until 1885, it was moved to the office of the Ministry of Rites, then the Ministry of War, and finally in 1903, it moved to the Giac Hoang Pagoda grounds which is current location.

 The building was renovated twice in the 10th year of Thanh Thai (1899).
 In 1923, in preparation for the 40th birthday ceremony of emperor Khai Dinh, the building was renovated again and has the scale and architectural shape as it is today.
 During the war, Both buildings were seriously degraded and were restored in 1977, 1986, 1997–1999.

-Right hall - Hữu Vu (右廡), waiting room of Martial Mandarins before meeting with emperor.
+Right Hall - Hữu Vu (右廡), lobby hall of military officials before meeting with the emperor.

-Left hall -Tả Vu (左廡), waiting room of Civil Mandarins before meeting with emperor.
+Left Hall -Tả Vu (左廡), lobby hall of civil officials before meeting with the emperor.